klausliegener/CCSEV-LQG/README.md

 ### Content
-This project contains all relevant files to evaluate the expectation values of polynomial operators in cosmological coherent states (prerequirement mathematica).
+This project contains all relevant files to evaluate the expectation values of polynomial operators in cosmological coherent states (prerequirement: mathematica).

 [A] Introduction.pdf - contains a description of and guide to the code